aspose-total/Aspose.Total-Products/total/en/net/conversion/html-to-psd/_index.md

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert HTML to PSD With Watermark via C#" %}}
-Using the API, you can also convert HTML file to PSD with watermark in your PSD document.
-In order to add a watermark, you can first render your HTML document to JPEG and add a watermark in it.
-To demonstrate the operation, you can load your converted JPEG image, add transformations using an object of Matrix class and draw a string as the watermark on the image surface using the [Graphics](https://reference.aspose.com/imaging/net/aspose.imaging/graphics) class' [DrawString](https://reference.aspose.com/imaging/net/aspose.imaging/graphics/methods/drawstring) method.
-After adding the watermark in it, you can save the JPEG as PSD format.
+Using the API, you can also convert HTML file to PSD with a watermark in your PSD document.
+In order to add a watermark, you can first render your HTML document to JPEG and add a watermark to it.
+To demonstrate the operation, you can load your converted JPEG image, add transformations using an object of the Matrix class, and draw a string as the watermark on the image surface using the [Graphics](https://reference.aspose.com/imaging/net/aspose.imaging/graphics) class' [DrawString](https://reference.aspose.com/imaging/net/aspose.imaging/graphics/methods/drawstring) method.
+After adding the watermark to it, you can save the JPEG as PSD format.
 Below is a code example that demonstrates how to add a diagonal watermark to your document.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "2f2f0deee186feb29f805d4b26625caf" "convert-pdf-to-image-with-watermark.cs" >}}
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert & Rotate HTML File to PSD via C#" %}}
 Using the API, you can also rotate the output PSD image as per your needs.
 The Image.RotateFlip method can be used to rotate the image by 90/180/270-degrees and flip the image horizontally or vertically.
 You can specify the type of rotation and flip to apply to the image.
-In order to rotate and flip the image you can load the converted JPEG image using the factory method exposed by [Image](https://reference.aspose.com/imaging/net/aspose.imaging/image) class and call the Image.RotateFlip method while specifying the appropriate [RotateFlipType](https://reference.aspose.com/imaging/net/aspose.imaging/rotatefliptype).
+In order to rotate and flip the image, you can load the converted JPEG image using the factory method exposed by [Image](https://reference.aspose.com/imaging/net/aspose.imaging/image) class and call the Image.RotateFlip method while specifying the appropriate [RotateFlipType](https://reference.aspose.com/imaging/net/aspose.imaging/rotatefliptype).
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "2f2f0deee186feb29f805d4b26625caf" "convert-and-rotate-pdf-to-image.cs" >}}
 {{% /blocks/products/pf/feature-page-code  %}}